Uninett/nav/doc/reference/vagrant.rst

 It also provides a default alias ``rs`` for quickly booting up the webserver with django's management command runserver.

-In the continue to install all of NAVs dependencies using `pip <http://www.pip-installer.org/en/latest/>_` where the dependencies is specified in :file:`requirements.txt` and :file:`tests/requirements.txt`.
+In continues to install all of NAVs dependencies using `pip <http://www.pip-installer.org/en/latest/>`_ where the dependencies is specified in :file:`requirements.txt` and :file:`tests/requirements.txt`.

-Next step is to run the necessary build steps by autogen/make to install NAV with ``NAV_USER`` set to vagrant and prefix set to /vagrant where the source code is residing so you can do inplace updating of templates and simply do a refresh in your webbrowser to see the code changes.
+Next step is to run the necessary build steps by autogen/make to install NAV with ``NAV_USER`` set to vagrant and ``prefix`` set to :file:`/vagrant` where the source code is residing so you can do inplace updating of templates and simply do a refresh in your web browser to see the code changes.

-``Data files`` (/var (variable data files)) and ``configuration files`` (/etc) is installed under :file:`~vagrant/var`and :file:`~vagrant/etc` so you can run NAV and configure settings without having to worry about committing changes to the repository.
+``Data files`` (/var (variable data files)) and ``configuration files`` (/etc) is installed under :file:`~vagrant/var` and :file:`~vagrant/etc` so you can run NAV and configure settings without having to worry about committing changes to the repository.